 Pistorius was found guilty last year of culpable homicide - a charge similar to manslaughter - for shooting and killing his girlfriend, model and TV presenter Reeva Steenkamp, on Valentine's Day in 2013.

-, whereas the murder conviction sought by prosecutors would have carried a minimum of 15 years in prison.
+He received a five-year prison sentence, whereas the murder conviction sought by prosecutors would have carried a minimum of 15 years in prison.

 No exact date has been set for the appeal.

 Last year's months-long trial of Pistorius, who in 2012 became the first double-amputee athlete to compete in the Olympic games, was the focus of great international attention.

 He was found guilty of shooting the 29-year-old Steenkamp several times through a toilet door in his Pretoria home.
 The 28-year-old runner - known as the "Blade Runner" for the prosthetic legs he wears when competing - claimed he mistook her for an intruder.